 Robots and AIs are starting to outperform human experts in an increasing array of narrow tasks.
 Can they invade your privacy without being sentient beings?
 Should they have moral and legal status?
 Professor Thomasen will challenge traditional views on such questions from both a legal and ethical perspective.

-Kristen Thomasen is an Assistant Professor in the Faculty of Law at the University of Windsor.
+Kristen Thomasen is Acting Assistant Professor at the Peter A. Allard School of Law, the University of British Columbia.
 Her research focuses on the legal, social and ethical implications of robotic technologies and artificial intelligence.

 She is completing her Ph.D. from the University of Ottawa.
 Her thesis explores the implications of drone technology for privacy in public spaces in Canada.
 Her doctorate was supervised by Dr. Ian Kerr, Canada Research Chair in Ethics, Law and Technology.